-The applicant requested to increase the total dwelling units allowed by 313.
+The applicant is requesting to increase the total dwelling units allowed by 313.
 The approved basic plan allows for a maximum of 20 percent attached dwelling units.
-The applicant requested the maximum of 35 percent attached dwelling units consistent with that allowed in the Zoning Ordinance.
-The applicant requested to increase the Market Rate density range from 1.6-1.7 dwelling units per acre (current approved range) to 1.6 to 2.6 dwelling units per acre through this basic plan amendment.
+The applicant is requesting the maximum of 35 percent attached dwelling units consistent with that allowed in the Zoning Ordinance.
+The applicant requests to increase the Market Rate density range from 1.6-1.7 dwelling units per acre (current approved range) to 1.6 to 2.6 dwelling units per acre through this basic plan amendment.
 Specifically, the instant basic plan amendment seeks to revise the percentages of attached dwelling units for market rate development and increase the overall densities.
-The basic plan as submitted by the applicant does not provide lot-size information, which is not specifically required at this time.
-For information purposes, the approval of the CDP included active-adult dwellings (attached dwellings arranged in groups of three units which are similar to carriage style homes) on large lots as part of the Mixed Retirement portion of the development, along with multifamily and single-family detached dwellings.
+The basic plan as submitted by the applicant does not provide lot size information, which is not specifically required at this time.
+For information purposes, the approval of the CDP included active adult dwellings (attached dwellings arranged in groups of three units which are similar to carriage style homes) on large lots as part of the Mixed Retirement portion of the development, along with multifamily and single-family detached dwellings.
 There was also a large lot component approved for single-family detached dwelling units, as well as townhouses, for the Market Rate portion of the development.
 Townhouses in general allow for 6 to 12 units in a row with lot sizes that range from the standard townhouse lot in the R-T Zone of 1,800 square feet.
-The applicant proposes to include carriage homes within the maximum allowable attached dwelling units (35 percent).
-The Planning Board finds that the carriage homes shall make up a percentage of the attached dwellings for both the Mixed Retirement and Market Rate developments and that a variety of lot sizes shall be provided including a large lot and a small lot for single-family dwelling.
+The applicant is proposing to include carriage homes within the maximum allowable attached dwelling units (35 percent).
+Staff recommends that the carriage homes make up a percentage of the attached dwellings for both the Mixed Retirement and Market Rate developments and that a variety of lot sizes be provided including a large lot and a small lot for single-family dwelling.
 This variety will ensure opportunity for different housing stock for varied ownership interests.

-The applicant's SOJ dated August 8, 2018, stated that the Basic Plan amendment proposes "a variety of single-family detached and single-family attached product types that will have a differing variety of price points to serve the housing needs for all income groups within the County."
-The Planning Board approves this application with conditions and considerations which will support this justification.
+The applicant's SOJ dated August 8, 2018 states that the Basic Plan amendment proposes "a variety of single-family detached and single-family attached product types that will have a differing variety of price points to serve the housing needs for all income groups within the County."
+Staff recommends conditions and considerations, which will support this justification.
+Staff recommends approval of the increase for 313 additional dwelling units subject to additional conditions.

-3. To propose maximum flexibility in the amount, type, and quantity of units in the Mixed Retirement Development portion of the project.

-The original basic plan (A-9968) limited the Mixed Retirement Development to approximately 14 percent single-family detached, 25 percent single-family attached and 61 percent multifamily dwelling units.
-The Mixed Retirement Development portion of the project includes a density range of 2.2-8.0 du/acre within a 28-acre portion of the community totaling 224 dwelling units.
+- 3. To propose maximum flexibility in the amount, type and quantity of units in the Mixed Retirement Development portion of the project. - The original basic plan (A-9968) limited the Mixed Retirement Development to approximately 14 percent single-family detached, 25 percent single-family attached and 61 percent multifamily dwelling units.
+The Mixed Retirement Development portion of the project includes a density range of 2.5-8.0 du/acre within a 28-acre portion of the community totaling 24 dwelling units.
 The applicant is not requesting an increase in the total number of dwelling units for the Mixed Retirement portion of the site.
 The amendment requests the removal of the percentage requirements for the dwelling unit types.
-The Planning Board approves this amendment but with ranges that will ensure that a mix is provided including single-family detached and attached, which will include townhouses and carriage homes.

-4. To revise certain limitation, conditions and/or considerations, specifically the applicant requested an amendment to Limitation 1 (development data table), Condition 13 (listing of certain public benefit features) and amendments to Consideration 2 (relating to types of recreational facilities) and 3 (which required a 200-foot buffer).
+Staff recommends approval of this amendment but with ranges that will ensure that a mix is provided including single-family detached and attached, which will include townhouses and carriage homes. - 4.
+To revise certain limitation, conditions and/or considerations, specifically the applicant is requesting an amendment to Limitation 1 (development data table), Condition 13 (listing of certain public benefit features) and amendments to Consideration 2 (relating to types of recreational facilities) and 3 (which required a 200-foot buffer).